PrestaShop/example-modules/demovieworderhooks/README.md

 ### Using Doctrine ORM to handle persisted models

 We used [Doctrine ORM](https://github.com/doctrine/orm) to manage the persistence of multiple models, instead of PrestaShop ObjectModel ORM.

-### Using PHPStan to monitor code quality

-We added [PHPStan](https://github.com/phpstan/phpstan) to monitor the level of quality of this module code.